Tamimah-Research/documentation/documentation.md

 -   From the `DEV` branch, developers can create their own feature branches.

+ ### Naming Strategy

+The naming strategy will be as follows:

+-   `feature/{branch-name}`: A feauture or module branch should always start with the prefix `feature`.
+Branch name should meaningful according to the feature/module you are developing

+-   `fix/{branch-name}` : When you are fixing a bug, the prefix of the branch should start with `fix` followed by a branch name which will represent the bug you are fixing

+-   `hotfix/{branch-name}` : `hotfix` prefix should be used if you are fixing a production bug which needs to be pushed immediately.
+This will be directly merged to UAT or STG branches and remerged to DEV branch later

 Here's a diagram to visualize this strategy:

 ```mermaid